JACProjec/ORIE5741PJ/README.md

 # Analysis and Report

-Our report and presentation can be found in the
+Our report and presentation can be found in the [reports folder](report).